sisl/gail-driver/README.md

 # gail-driver

-Utilities and scripts used to perform experiments described in "[Imitating Driving Behavior with Generative Adversarial Networks](https://arxiv.org/abs/1701.06699)".
+Utilities and scripts used to perform experiments described in "[Imitating Driver Behavior with Generative Adversarial Networks](https://arxiv.org/abs/1701.06699)".
 Built on [rllab](https://github.com/openai/rllab) and source code for [generative adversarial imitation learning](https://github.com/openai/imitation.git).

 Train a model from the command line by running: